Writers fill the earth.

 Lackadaisical.
 (Woah, is that even spelled right?)

 Phantasmagoria.
 (Okay, who would use this term on Facebook?
 Haha.)

 Sometimes, writing becomes a little intimidating.
 Well, it can be a bit too intimidating that you end up paralyzed before a cursor, afraid to craft words.
 You then decide not to write at all.
 Not anymore.

-The thing is, this fear to write actually hinders you to do more important things.
+The thing is this fear of write actually hinders you from doing more important things.
 You’ve got to express yourself.
 You need words to say what you think, to share what you learned, to show a part of who you are.
 Now, you compromise these since you’re afraid to be judged, to not look good, to be wrong.
 But it’s not about who writes better, dear.
 At the end of the day, it’s about what you say, what your heart contains, what wisdom you can offer.